BBF(LOCAL) - BOARD MEMBERS: ETHICS

-- Communicate to other Board members and the Chief Executive Officer expressions of public reaction to Board policies and college programs.
+- Communicate to other Board members and the College President expressions of public reaction to Board policies and College District programs.

 - Inform myself about current educational issues by individual study and through participation in programs providing needed information, such as those sponsored by the Texas Association of Community Colleges, the American Association of Community Colleges, and the Association of Community College Trustees.

-- Support the employment of those persons best qualified to serve as college staff, and insist on a regular and impartial evaluation of all staff.
+- Support the employment of those persons best qualified to serve as College District staff and insist on a regular and impartial evaluation of all staff.

 - Avoid being placed in a position of conflict of interest, and refrain from using my Board position for personal or partisan gain.

-- Remember always that my first and greatest concern must be the educational welfare of the students attending the college.
+- Remember always that my first and greatest concern must be the educational welfare of the students attending the College District.